How to Measure Your Hat Size

 Finding the perfect hat is about more than style and function.
 It's also about fit.
 When they fit right, hats can complement an outfit and enhance your face.
 When hats don't fit right, they may end up hidden in a box in the back of your closet.
 The most stylish hat in the world won't be much use if it's always sliding down over your eyes or tucked out of sight.

 If you're eyeing the perfect headwear, it's important to figure out what size you need before you commit to the purchase.
 Even hats labeled as "one size fits most" aren't always for everyone.
-Let's take a look at tips for measuring to ensure you pick the perfect size for your next hat.
+The first step to finding the right fit for you is to measure your head accurately and consult the sizing chart above.

 However, there isn't an industry standard for one size fits most, which means that women's hat sizes can vary between manufacturers.
 What fits comfortably from one brand may be uncomfortable from another.
 The best way to avoid this problem is to measure your head's circumference and compare that with the measurements the manufacturer provides for each hat you're considering.

 Luckily, women can also choose any men's style, and often do, and look very fashionable with the right hat.
 Since men's hats come in specific sizes, women can measure their heads and use the sizing chart to find a more precise fit.

 Men's hats often come in very specific sizes.
 Men's hat sizes can be measured S-XL or with numerical values ranging between 6 and 8.
 Men's hats may also come in a one size fits most option, and the range of measurements this can accommodate is typically higher than women's sizing.

 Once you've measured your head, consult the manufacturer's sizing chart to determine what size you'll want to order.
 If you're considering a hat that claims to be one size fits most, compare the hat's measurements to your own.
 It's also a good idea to check to see if the hat comes with features that allow you to adjust the sizing, such as an adjustable band.